This page covers the things every team member needs to know to effectively contribute at Fleet.

 - With Node.js: start the server by running

 - With Sails.js installed globally: start the server by running

-- When the server has started, the Fleet website will be availible at http://localhost:2024
+- When the server has started, the Fleet website will be available at http://localhost:2024

-Note: Some features, such as Fleet Sandbox, Self-service license dispenser, and account creation are not availible when running the website locally.
+Note: Some features, such as self-service license dispenser and account creation, are not available when running the website locally.
 If you need help testing features on a local copy, reach out to

 If the action fails, please complete the following steps: